Updated: Nov 10

 A great example of this is my Remington 788.
 The factory action and stock (the stock has been stripped and re-stained) keeps it on the second rung.
 What makes it a + is the Timney trigger and Krieger barrel chambered in .22-250.
 This rifle’s task is predators and is tuned using handloads.

 At the risk of ruffling some feathers, here is what I would say the average group sizes would be on each rung of the precision ladder.
-These numbers are not exact and should be used only as a rough guide for evaluation.
+These numbers are not exact and should be used only as a rough guide for you to create your own levels of evaluation.

-The numbers might seem large to some, but keep in mind these would be an average of five-five shot groups at 100 yards.
-Absolutely, every rifle will shoot better than this at some point.
-However, that is not what the group sizes mean.
-This is not the single, 3 shot, wallet group that was shot on a perfect day.
-These numbers represent the group sizes that one can realistically expect on any given day.
+The values might seem large to some, but keep in mind these would be an average of five-five shot groups at 100 yards.
+These numbers do not represent the single, 3 shot, wallet group that was shot on a perfect day.
+Properly tuned and functioning rifles may also shoot bigger than listed, especially when the conditions are rough.

 This information can be used to evaluate if the shooter, handoader and/or the rifle is performing the way it should.
 There could be shooting technique, tuning and/or mechanical issues for rifles that consistently group higher than what is listed.